 Is that new season on Netflix, more enjoyable than a weekend road trip to a new place?

 Maybe these things are taking priority right now.
 But all it takes is one decision and a lot of will power to change that.
-Believe me, I’ve had to make this adjustment!
+Believe me, we’ve had to make this adjustment!

-And I won’t lie, I still have days where I hang out in my pajamas, watching Netflix and eating expensive takeout because I had too much to drink the night before and don’t want to move.
-But 98% of the time I regret it and wish I could have spent the day outside or trying something new.
+And I won’t lie, I still have days where I hang out in my pajamas, watching Netflix, and eating expensive takeout because I had too much to drink the night before and don’t want to move.
+But 98% of the time, I regret it and wish I could have spent the day outside or trying something new.
+Being an adventure couple is unsurprisingly addicting!

-That being said, we all crave a relaxing day on occasion, so if you really are craving one that is totally fine.
+That being said, we all crave a relaxing day on occasion, so if you really are craving one – go for it.
 Just don’t get stuck on your couch due to poor planning!

 2. Save.
 Save.
 Save.

-As mentioned previously, making adventure a priority is critical if you want to make it a bigger part of your life – which means making it a budget priority too.
+As mentioned, making an adventurous life a priority is critical if you want to make it a bigger part of your life – which means making it a budget priority too.
+Womp.
+Womp.
+Womp.
+Saving may not sound fun, but if you have a big enough motivation it gets easier, we promise!

-Obviously not all adventures cost a ton of money (you could even have a pretty epic adventure for free).
-But if you are like us and travel is a top adventure priority it is unlikely you will be able to do that for free.
+Obviously, not all adventures cost a ton of money (you could even have a pretty epic adventure for free).
+But if you are like this adventure couple and travel is a top priority, it is unlikely you will be able to do that for free.
 So start saving!

 Making your coffee at home instead of getting that fancy latte can save you over $1,500 dollars in a year.
 That is a vacation for sure!
 I’ve literally started talking in trip terms.
-A latte is now a glass of Glühwein and a danish at the German Christmas market.
-And a movie ticket is a boat ride in Thailand.
+A latte is now a glass of Glühwein at the German Christmas markets.
+And a movie ticket is a boat ride (or three) in Thailand.
 Priorities are everything.
 Seriously.

-I financed our two-week camper van road trip in Iceland by working two jobs for 8 months!
-Along with my full-time job, I did contract work at home at night and on weekends, and it was totally worth it.
+I financed our two-week campervan road trip in Iceland by working two jobs for eight months!
+Along with my full-time job, I did contract work at home at night and on weekends.
+It was TOTALLY worth it.
 If you want something badly enough, you should be willing to work your ass off for it!

 Save Vacation Time.

-Saving your vacation time is important too, especially if you only have a small amount.
-Planning vacations around holidays can definitely help make the most of your time off.
-I get Memorial Day & Labor Day off each year, which happens to be the shoulder season… the perfect time for a trip!
+Saving your vacation time is important too, especially if you only have a small amount – a sad truth for most people working a traditional job in the U.S. Planning vacations around holidays can definitely help make the most of your time off.
+I get Memorial Day & Labor Day off each year, which happens to be the shoulder season … the perfect time for a trip!

 And don’t waste your time on things you don’t really want to do (the wedding of that cousin you never really liked or that trip your sister keeps trying to guilt you into).
 Save it for the fun stuff!